Fossá waterfall

 24. Fill your eyes from Norðradalsskarð

 Here you will have an epic view over the valley Norðradalur.
-Out there in the horizon you will see the iconic Koltur island
+Out there in the horizon you will see the iconic Koltur Island

-25. Roam the countryside
+25. Roam the Countryside

 The quality of the infrastructure is what enables this pastime activity.
 From driving on Vágar island in the western part of the archipelago to driving on Kunoy Island up north.